 Piano Concerto No. 1 1911 | 16 mins

 Sergei Prokofiev was still a student when he premiered his Piano Concerto No. 1.
 He applied himself conscientiously to learning the piano part, writing to his friend Vasily Morelev, “it’s the first time I’ll have played with an orchestra” and “I have to know it by heart to play it confidently.”
 The Piano Concerto No. 1 is a tightly constructed piece, its three movements (which are connected without pauses between) running only a bit longer than fifteen minutes.
-What is most remarkable is the extent to which this “first more-or-less mature composition” (as the composer called it) truly sounds like what would come to be considered Prokofievian.
-But Modernism is crouching tensely in this piece, waiting to spring forth with the exuberance of the Prokofiev scores that would follow shortly.
+Prokofiev would later recognize in his life work four “basic lines," which he called classical, modern, motoric, and lyrical.
+What is remarkable is the extent to which this “first more-or-less mature composition” (as the composer called it) truly sounds like what would come to be considered Prokofievian.
 Read More

 Symphony No. 7, Leningrad 1941 | 70 mins